house-of-abbey/GarminHomeAssistant/examples/Numeric.md

 <img src="../images/my_float.png" width="400" title="HomeAssistant Helper definition for an 'input_number'." style="margin:5px"/>

 In this case, the state is the actual value, so the template uses `states(..)` instead of `state_attr(..)`, you must not set the optional `attribute` value in the JSON definition so that the application uses the correct template internally for querying the HA server for its present value.
 Your own template definition in the `content` field will need to follow suit too.
-The `data_attribute` must be set to `value` for the service call that sets the chosen value from the number carousel.
+The `data_attribute` must be set to `value` for the `action` call that sets the chosen value from the number carousel.

 ```json
 {